Pretend

 Export... > Fountain Screenplay... |

-Brings up an finder window to export a Fountain file of your currently selected Show's screenplay. |
+Brings up a file browser to export a Fountain file of your currently selected Show's screenplay. |

-Export... > Export XML... |
+Export... > Export FCPX XML... |

-Brings up an finder window to export a Final Cut Pro X XML file.
+Brings up a file browser to export the current timeline selection as a Final Cut Pro X XML file.
 Transfers are approximate and some features like animation and color correction are not supported.
 Use as a base starting point. |

 Close |